The Sovereign UX Codex

 02. No Design Without Consent

-Principle: Every prompt, nudge, or pattern should respect the user’s will.
+Principle: Every prompt or pattern should respect the user’s will.
 Even subtle manipulation is still manipulation.

 03. Name the Confusion

-Principle: If something’s unclear, name it.
-If there’s tension or noise in the experience, acknowledge it.
+Principle: If something’s unclear, acknowledge it.
 Clarity begins with honesty.

-Example: Instead of a generic red error, say what went wrong, why, and what can be done next.
+Example: Instead of a generic error, say what went wrong, why, and what comes next.

 04. Every Interface Is an Invitation

 Principle: A screen isn’t just a screen.
-It’s a doorway into meaning.
-Treat every element as something that can open trust, not just trigger behavior.
+Treat every element as an opening to trust, not just a trigger for behavior.

 Example: An onboarding flow that feels like a welcome, not just a form.